mgamio/blog/_posts/2022-05-20-understanding-oop-concepts.md

 We use the term *has-a* to describe composition relationships.
 An order *has-a(n)* address.
 A customer *has-a(n)* address.

-## Advantanges of object-oriented programming
+## Advantages of object-oriented programming

-- Your program focus on data, not on functions.
+- Your program focuses on data, not on functions.
 You create a program using objects, not functions.
 - You define methods to control the access to its data.
 - Objects communicate through methods - messages
-- Application adapts to new changes.
+- The application adapts to new changes.
-- Objects has unique responsibilities.
+- Objects have unique responsibilities.
 - You don't define global data.
 Every object contains its data.

 Learn how to use these concepts in [SOLID design principles](https://codersite.dev/open-closed-principle/){:target="_blank"}.